websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md

 > Available: Liferay DXP/Portal 7.3+.

-[Open Graph](https://ogp.me) is an Internet protocol that standardizes how a Site's metadata appears on social networks.
+[Open Graph](https://ogp.me/) is an Internet protocol that standardizes previews of Site content when shared in application contexts that support it, such as Facebook, Slack, and Twitter.
+It does this by embedding structured data in page headers as `<meta>` tags, similar to [RDFa](https://en.wikipedia.org/wiki/RDFa).

 With Liferay DXP, you can create Display Page templates that dynamically configure a Page's Open Graph `<meta>` tags.
-In Liferay, these tags use the RDFa syntax for defining Open Graph structured data.

-For your displayed content, values defined here override default values defined elsewhere in your Liferay instance.
+Values defined here override default values defined at the [Site](../../site-settings/configuring-open-graph.md) level.

 ```{note}
 Open Graph `<meta>` tags are only included in public page headers to unauthenticated users.
 They are not included in private pages, or in public pages when the user is logged in.